How Many People Are Named Grant?

 An estimated 118,401 people in the United States have the first name Grant.
 While not in the top 50, it remains a well-known name ranking #460 overall.
 It is almost exclusively a male name.
 The average bearer is 30 years old, and Grant peaked in popularity in 1997 with 3,315 births that year.

-Below you will find a full statistical profile of Grant as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Grant as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Grant paired with any surname.

 Key Insights